*The contents of this article are human-created.*

 Vanilla powder can be used as an alcohol-free substitute for vanilla extract.
 You can use ½ teaspoon to 1 teaspoon for a single batch of graham crackers.

-If stored in an airtight container, these Healthy Homemade Graham Crackers will last up to 7 days at room temperature.
+If stored in an airtight container, these Homemade Graham Crackers will last up to 7 days at room temperature.
 You can also freeze them for up to 3 months.

 Fibre-rich.
 Made with oat flour, these Graham Crackers are full of heart-healthy fibre.

 Suitable for many diets.
 If using gluten-free oats and non-dairy milk, this recipe is suitable for gluten-free, dairy-free and vegan diets.
+Depending on the milk you use, it can also be nut-free.

 Perfect for S'mores.
 With just the right amount of crunch, these Homemade Graham Crackers are sturdy enough for s'mores!

-More Gluten-Free Recipes You Might Enjoy
+More Gluten-Free Recipes

 If you try this Healthy Homemade Graham Cracker recipe, let me know how it turns out by leaving a comment and/or a rating below!
 And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!